org-metaeffekt/metaeffekt-bom-essentials/README.md

 * [{metæffekt} Inventory](https://github.com/org-metaeffekt/metaeffekt-core)
 * [ORT Analyser YAML/JSON Output](https://github.com/oss-review-toolkit/ort)

-## MBOM Essentials
+## HBOM Essentials

-MBOM creation can usually not be automated.
-MBOMs - in the best case - can be exported from hardware or mechanical design tools.
+HBOM creation can usually not be automated.
+HBOMs - in the best case - can be exported from hardware or mechanical design tools.

-### MBOM Use Cases
+### HBOM Use Cases

-Based on an MBOM the following use cases are anticipated:
+Based on an HBOM the following use cases are anticipated:

-* Linking the MBOM to SBOMs.
+* Linking the HBOM to SBOMs.
 Specifically with respect to software placed on the hardware (firmware, loadable application code)
 * Monitoring Vulnerabilities of Hardware and in correlation with Software.